Democracy in Sweden

 6. Registering your own party

-In Sweden it is very easy to found a party – it can, for example, be done by forming a non-profit association.
-The party name can be registered with the Election Authority, but that’s not necessary – people can vote for the party anyway by writing the party name on a clean ballot provided at the polling station.
+In Sweden, it is very easy to found a party – you can, for example, form a non-profit association.
+The party founder can register the name with the Election Authority, but that’s not necessary – people can vote for the party anyway by writing the party name on a clean ballot provided at the polling station.
 This vote will also be counted.

 In the latest elections, all parties that were not among the nine largest only scored around one per cent of the total vote.